Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.5.2-1.png)

-We can see students most frequently absent from school have worse grades performance than student less absences.
+We can see students most frequently absent from school have poorer grades than students with lesser absences.

 ``` r
 student_por %>%